BSc (Hons.) in Computer Science (CS)

 Notes: -> (3-1) indicates 3 credit hours of Lecture and 1 Credit Hour of Lab Work.

--> Total Credit Hours in the Program are 130
+-> Total Credit hours in the Program are 130 (136 for students belonging to Pre-Medical Group).

-Successful completion of 130 credit hours including project with a minimum CGPA of 2.00.
+Successful completion of 130 Credit hours (136 for students belonging to Pre-Medical Group) including project with a minimum CGPA of 2.00.